freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 #### --answer--

-To hide from screen readers
+To hide content from screen readers

 ### --question--

 #### --text--

-Which color is considered low contrast with white?
+What is the flex property used for?

 #### --distractors--

-Black
+Changing text color

 ---

-Dark Blue
+Adjusting font size

 ---

-Dark Green
+Adding animations

 #### --answer--

-Light Gray
+Creating responsive layouts

 ### --question--